BitsandNibble/school-pack/README.md

 ### TODO:

 -   [ ] Disable button when submitting a form or updating a form
+-   [ ] Fix bugs:
+    -   [ ] When selecting skills on result page
+    -   [ ] When inserting scores (very slow due to multiple request to the 'grades' table)
+    -   [ ] When adding multiple subjects
+        -   [ ] Graphical bug
+        -   [ ] Error on submit